buildingSMART-Portugal/EIR/EIR-EN.md

 #### b) Coordination:

 Model coordination should be carried out regularly.
 Each appointed party should coordinate its own models as part of its quality assurance process, before sharing the information with the delivery team.
-Information/clarification exchanges regarding BIM models between the Appointing Party and the lead appointed party should preferably be carried out using BCF files in the CDE.
+Information/clarification exchanges regarding BIM models between the appointing party and the lead appointed party should preferably be carried out using BCF files in the CDE.

 Any exchange of information between task teams of the same discipline must take place within their respective folder in the *Work in Progress* status of the Common Data Environment.
 The organisation and frequency of these exchanges is determined by the lead appointed party for their delivery team.

-The information produced by each appointed party should only be shared with other Appointed Parties when already coordinated within each delivery team.
-Information exchanges between different Appointed Parties take place in the *Shared* state of t he Common Data Environment.
+The information produced by each appointed party should only be shared with other appointed parties when already coordinated within each delivery team.
+Information exchanges between different appointed parties take place in the *Shared* state of t he Common Data Environment.
 A maximum periodicity of 15 days is defined for updating models in the CDE, with at least S2 status.

 ---